 ·The Rideshare Company’s Insurance Policy: Both Uber and Lyft carry third-party liability insurance coverage on their drivers which pays up to $1 million for personal injuries and property damage per individual involved in an accident (to a maximum of $2 million for all passengers).
 Essentially, this is an additional option that may apply depending on the extent of the injuries and the driver’s personal/commercial policy.
 Each respective company policy – whether Uber of Lyft – will take effect after the rideshare driver’s own insurance has been exhausted.
 This, of course, assumes that your Uber or Lyft both require every driver to carry an applicable policy (both companies require their drivers to have up-to-date auto insurance coverage).
 As a rideshare passenger patronizing Uber or Lyft, you’re covered under the company’s liability policy in accidents where the rideshare driver is at fault.

 · Third-Party Car Insurance Policy:If your Uber or Lyft driver was not liable (at fault) for the accident that caused your injury, you still have the option to seek financial compensation from the at-fault driver through a third-party insurance policy claim.
-This is typically done through an experienced personal injury lawyer like Tigran Martinian, or one of the other team members at Martinian & Associates.
+This is typically done through an experienced personal injury lawyer like Tigran Martinian, or one of the other team members at Martinian Lawyers.

-If you’re in the type of Uber or Lyft accident which means the insurance policies outlined above are unable to provide full compensation for your losses – e.g. cases where severe or catastrophic injuries occur – you still have the option to file a civil claim seeking financial compensation against Uber or Lyft directly with Martinian & Associates.
+If you’re in the type of Uber or Lyft accident which means the insurance policies outlined above are unable to provide full compensation for your losses – e.g. cases where severe or catastrophic injuries occur – you still have the option to file a civil claim seeking financial compensation against Uber or Lyft directly with Martinian Lawyers.

 What if I’m Involved in an Uber/Lyft Hit-and-Run Accident?